Skip to Content

 TIP: Yellowstone Canyon is another extremely popular attraction in Yellowstone.
 So you can expect big crowds and tour buses at all the main viewpoints.
 I suggest going there early in the morning and starting with the most popular lookouts first.

-We started our visit with Uncle Tom’s Trail, followed by Artist Point.
-We wanted to be at the Artist Point around 9.45-10 AM, as we had read that there is a good chance to see a rainbow over the waterfall at that time in summer.
+We timed our visit to be at the Artist Point around 9.45-10 AM, as we had read that there is a good chance to see a rainbow over the waterfall at that time in summer.
 And so it was!
-In fact, we caught rainbows at both locations.
 Also, it was still very quiet around 10 o’clock with hardly any people around.
 As we made our way to the North Rim around 11 AM, it got noticeably busier.

 Practical information: Plan at least an hour for one or two lookouts.
 I suggest allocating half a day for Yellowstone Canyon and exploring it a bit more.
 Keep in mind that every stop will take you longer if you come in the middle of the day when it’s really busy.
 Please consult the map at the end of this post for more information on where exactly all the lookouts are located.